 Long 1 ABC Jan 35 put @ $3

-The long put is a hedge (protection) for the long stock, even if it’s currently “out of the money.”
+The long put provides hedge protection for the long stock, even though it starts “out of the money.”
 If the market price falls below $35, the investor can exercise the put and sell the shares at $35.
-Long puts are not free, and this one costs the investor $300 overall.
+That protection isn’t free: the put costs $3 per share, or $300 total.

 An investor buys 100 shares of ABC stock at $40, goes short 1 ABC Jan 45 call at $3, and long 1 ABC Jan 35 put at $3 when the market price is $40.
 What is the gain or loss if the market rises to $75?